brian-carroll/elm_c_wasm/NOTES.md

 ```

-# Build system

-## Lib paths
-- remove the need for code mods

-## Port to Windows
-- So I can do debugging more easily
-  - gdb is awful and VS Code on WSL is not good.
-- GC will need Windows heap allocation https://docs.microsoft.com/en-us/windows/win32/api/heapapi/nf-heapapi-heapcreate

 ## Speed up
 - "Unity build"
   - Have a core.c that includes all the other core .c files in one translation unit
   - Move all the header file stuff into core.h
 - Precompiled headers
   - .pch files for things like types.h

+## Lib paths
+- remove the need for code mods

 # Replay rewrite